We powerfully reconnect people to Judaism

 2014 Wexner Fellowship

-We are proud to be named one of the nation’s most innovative Jewish nonprofits six years running by Slingshot Fund!
+We are proud to be named one of the nation’s most innovative Jewish nonprofits seven years running by Slingshot Fund!

 “Crafted with the goal of reconnecting Judaism to the natural world, Wilderness Torah has grown into a one-of-a-kind mecca for Jews from all over the U.S. and the world to commune with nature while rejoicing in their Judaism.” – Slingshot ’17